 In parallel with this design activity, the assessment of the technologies to implement the marketplace will continue.
 Both the analysed technologies, PrestaShop and Open IRIS, present different kinds of limitations that prevent them to fully satisfy all the EGI requirements.
 EGI will then evaluate the costs to customise them according to the EGI needs and, in parallel, will examine other possible solutions.
 Another option already identified is the WordPress ecommerce plugin from WPMUDEV.org adopted by UberCloud to implement its marketplace.
 Other technologies will be also evaluated including specific cloud marketplace enablement tools such as AppCara, App Marketplace, Juju, Alien4Cloud and Cloudify.

 Finally, the data model described in this document will be completed with the definition of the service options for all the EGI services and extended to properly represent other service categories such as the thematic community platforms.
 Furthermore, criteria to on board and monitor services in the marketplace will be defined to guarantee an adequate quality to the EGI customers.

+The EGI service portfolio

+Table 1 - The EGI service portfolio